 In addition, this process encourages overproduction, which creates a natural bottleneck and balloons costs.
-In Kanban, you take your entire project and adapt it visually so that you can see everything happening in real-time.
+Kanban tools may help you take your entire project and adapt it visually so that you can see everything happening in real-time.

 It involves taking a big planning board — or a small one — and separating it into columns.
 Each of the columns represents a stage in your development process.
 Then, you use sticky notes or index cards to represent individual tasks that need to be completed.
 These smaller tasks are part of the bigger picture.
 Nothing is considered finished until all of these tasks have progressed accordingly.

 At its core, Kanban limits the amount of work-in-progress (WIP) to help reveal bottlenecks much sooner and alleviate the issues that are causing them.
 Here is why you can easily use Kanban for project management and it will make your work processes much efficient.

 Which Tool Is the Best for Most Teams?